-Make:Believe is an ongoing project, begun in 2011.
-I foresee my engagement with this project lasting several years (maybe many, depending on how it all evolves).
+Make=Believe is an ongoing project, begun in 2011.
+I foresee my engagement with this project lasting many years.
+It is a project and a place rich with learning.

 For me, this was an opportunity to understand all kinds of different, detailed connections between space and place and history and ideas of authority that can be easily overlooked.
 The stories are there, but only if we pay close attention and work gently.